gearboxxsv/UASChecklist/README.md

 # TOOLSET
-The ROOT file, openapi.json, for all documentation and checklists contains a set of links to other topic or safety focused content to test knowledge, the index of checklists links to PDF versions of the checklists approved by the UAST.
-Inside of UASChecklist openapi.json data file, locate the INDEX node to begin parsing the objects available to you.
+The ROOT file, openapi.json, for all documentation and checklists contains a set of links to other topic or safety focused content to test knowledge, the index content, like PDF versions of the checklists, approved by the UAST.
+Inside of each openapi.json data file, locate the INDEX node to begin parsing the objects available.
 Use of these tools is without warrenty and we provide this information as-is for use for the express purpose described and not for commercial purposes without the express written permission from the Secretary of the UAST.

 > Reporting directly to NASA ASRS is available using the Advanced link below.